 This ranch-style restaurant, run by the family Marelić, is up in the hills 8km from Korčula town.
 It’s the place to eat peka, lamb or goat slow-cooked under smouldering charcoal, ordered in advance.
 Turning up on spec, try a grilled dish.
 Pretty much everything they serve is local, including the succulent home-cured pršut.
 Home-made grappas provide an aperitif.
 Seating is in a spacious garden planted with herbs and figs. It’s a cosy retreat in winter with wood-burning fire – call ahead first to see if they’re open.

 Known to Korčula regulars by its original name of U Maje i Tonke, this kooky and creative restaurant was re-launched as Aterina in summer 2014.
 The recipe for success remains the same: inventive use of local ingredients, married to modern, bistro-style presentation.
 The only potential drawback is its popularity – come here in August and you might have to wait for a table.
 The konoba built its reputation on cooking up Mediterranean main courses and nibble-food (‘Dalmatian tapas’ is the way they describe it) with anything that can be locally grown, caught or picked.
 Soups of the day, marinated fish, aubergines with goat’s cheese, pasta dishes with home-made pesto and creative cakes are among the treats in store.
-There’s a fantastic outdoor terrace with views of the swaying palm tops along the harbour.
+There’s a great outdoor terrace with views of the swaying palm tops along the harbour.

 This arresting blue-and-white striped pavilion stands beside the roadside midway between Račišće and Kneža, right next to a beautiful pebble-fringed bay.
 As well as serving local wines and spirits they also have a full menu of food, much of which is cooked on an open grill.